Choline: Transport

 SLC5A7s are sodium- (Na+) and ATP-dependent transporters.
 They have high binding affinity for choline, transport it primarily to neurons and are indirectly associated with the acetylcholine production.
 Their deficient function causes hereditary weakness in the pulmonary and other muscles in humans via acetylcholine deficiency.
 In knockout mice, their dysfunction results easily in death with cyanosis and paralysis.

-CTL1s have moderate affinity for choline and transport it in almost all tissues, including the intestines, liver, kidneys, placenta and mitochondria.
+CTL1s have moderate affinity for choline and transport it in almost all tissues, including the intestines, liver, kidneys, placenta, and mitochondria.
 CTL1s supply choline for phosphatidylcholine and trimethylglycine production.
-CTL2s occur especially in the mitochondria in the tongue, kidneys, muscles and heart.
+CTL2s occur especially in the mitochondria in the tongue, kidneys, muscles, and heart.
 They are associated with the mitochondrial oxidation of choline to trimethylglycine.
-CTL1s and CTL2s are not associated with the acetylcholine production, but transport choline together via the blood–brain barrier.
+CTL1s and CTL2s are not associated with acetylcholine production, but transport choline together via the blood–brain barrier.
 Only CTL2s occur on the brain side of the barrier.
-They also remove excess choline from the neurons back to blood.
+They also remove excess choline from the neurons back to the blood.
 CTL1s occur only on the blood side of the barrier, but also on the membranes of astrocytes and neurons.